-- 4.7.4 For trials activities, as opposed to operational deployments, it will take a detailed process of review and selection by the 'Operator' to identify and match the necessary functional and operational requirements to the Waterspace availability and conditions needed. - 4.7.5 To achieve a successful, authorised and approved MASS deployment a number of Waterspace Authorities may need to be consulted dependant on the area requirements and the extent of the evaluation tasking.
+- 3.7.5 For trials activities, as opposed to operational deployments, it will take a detailed process of review and selection by the 'Operator' to identify and match the necessary functional and operational requirements to the Waterspace availability and conditions needed. - 3.7.6 To achieve a successful, authorised and approved MASS deployment a number of Waterspace Authorities may need to be consulted dependent on the area requirements and the extent of the evaluation tasking.
 This may include the area authorities from inshore to offshore 'ownerships' who may need to be consulted to cover the whole deployment planned operations and also the waterfront support facilities, communications and surveillance requirements.
-The principal points of contact are the Harbour Masters (HM) and Inner Harbour Authorities, the MCA local Office, Marine Scotland, and potentially the UK Government, MMO (Marine Management Organisation) especially where sensor and transmitter operating licences may be required.
-Initial contact to the local HM is recommended in order to gain a full appreciation of the bounded area and adjacent authorities, and other constraints such as environmental restrictions. - 4.7.6 Notice to Mariners and appropriate radio navigation warnings (e.g. RNW and WZ) should be issued as appropriate. - 4.7.7 During the planning phase of any MASS Operational deployment the following additional operators and/or authorities should also be considered, and notification issued and/or clearance obtained where relevant: - Fishermen (Bulletin of intended ops); - Offshore operators (i.e. Oil & Gas, and Renewable Energy operators/owners); - Established local water sport leisure clubs and organisations; - Other stakeholders with economical, safety or environmental interests in intended location. - 4.7.8 In working to achieve the necessary approvals, and from an Industry Best Practice perspective with cognisance of the sensitivity and responsibility to societal acceptance of autonomous systems, it is expected that a suite of HSE documentation should be provided to support the mission and assure the relevant approving authorities that full consideration to the safety and risk management of the intended operation or evaluation trial has been completed.
+The principal points of contact are the Harbour Masters (HM) and Inner Harbour Authorities, the MCA local Office, Marine Scotland, and, potentially other UK Government Departments, MMO (Marine Management Organisation) especially where sensor and transmitter operating licences may be required.
+Initial contact to the local HM is recommended in order to gain a full appreciation of the bounded area and adjacent authorities, and other constraints such as environmental restrictions. - 3.7.7 Notice to Mariners and appropriate radio navigation warnings (e.g. RNW and WZ) should be issued as appropriate. - 3.7.8 During the planning phase of any MASS Operational deployment the following additional operators and or authorities should also be considered, and notification issued and or clearance obtained where relevant: - Fishermen (Bulletin of intended ops); - Offshore operators (i.e. Oil & Gas, and Renewable Energy operators/owners); - Established local water sport leisure clubs and organisations; - Other stakeholders with economical, safety or environmental interests in intended location. - 3.7.9 In working to achieve the necessary approvals, it is expected that a suite of HSE documentation should be provided to support the mission and assure the relevant approving authorities that full consideration to the safety and risk management of the intended operation or evaluation trial has been completed.
 This may include a full HSE Plan, Launch and Recovery Risk Assessment, Emergency Recovery Plan and Procedure, and the outline Mission Plan and Method Statement.
-These documents will support the approval application and ensure all operations are conducted within the intent of the UK MAS(S) Code of Conduct and this Code of Practice. - 4.7.9 The format of the assessment will be judged by the owner/operator as appropriate to the intended operation and could include full formal safety assessments but as minimum will be to the standard expected by the Health and Safety Executive.
+These documents will support the approval application and ensure all operations are conducted within the intent of this Code.
+It also provides proof of the application of Industry Best Practice and cognizance of the sensitivity and responsibility to societal acceptance of autonomous systems. - 3.7.10 The format of the assessment will be judged by the owner/operator as appropriate to the intended operation and could include full formal safety assessments but as minimum will be to the standard expected by the Health and Safety Executive.

-ANNEX A TO CHAPTER 4
+ANNEX A TO CHAPTER 3